 - Wireless Protocol Support

 Smart hubs communicate to their devices via wireless protocols.
 Some of the most popular are Z-Wave, ZigBee, Wi-Fi, and Bluetooth.
 These languages simply represent how your hub speaks to other devices within your network.
 While some hubs only support Z-Wave, others have multiple chips built in to communicate with a wider range of devices.
 Basically, the more protocols your hub supports, the more options you have when buying devices.
+[2019 update] Now that Google home and Alexa are able to communicate with hubs of different protocols, the choice between z-wave and zigbee is becoming less and less important.
+I use both in my home and interact with them seamlessly through google home.

 - Local vs. Cloud